FAIR Orlando Search Guide

 Separate antiques from art, furniture, and mixed personal property

-An antique appraisal in Orlando may involve furniture, decorative arts, ceramics, glass, silver, rugs, textiles, clocks, estate jewelry, books, documents, collectibles, folk art, theme-area memorabilia, or broader household contents.
-A fine art or furniture appraisal may require different market evidence than a general estate inventory.
+An Orlando antique file may include furniture, decorative arts, ceramics, glass, silver, rugs, textiles, clocks, estate jewelry, books, documents, collectibles, folk art, theme-area memorabilia, or general household contents.
+Do not assume one appraiser fits all of it.

 • Group paintings, prints, photographs, sculpture, and works on paper separately from antiques and general household contents.